Pausanias Analysis

 English Translation

-Another river called Krios begins from Mount Sipylos and flows down into the Hermos.
-At the place where the boundaries of the Pellenians' territory meet those of the Sikyonians, the river Sythas, the last of Achaean rivers, empties into the sea within Sikyonian land.
+Another river called Krios begins from Mount Sipylus and flows down into the Hermus.
+At the place where the boundaries of the Pellenians' territory meet those of the Sicyonians, the river Sythas, the last of Achaean rivers, empties into the sea within Sicyonian land.

 Proper Nouns